 Diddums, and the Controversy in a Her-story

 Chutnik’s writing is deeply rooted in feminist theories and cultural gender concepts.
 The character Mr.-Mrs. Roman appears in Women’s Pocket Atlas, and the novel Diddums (Dzidzia) from 2010 echoes this aptly named her-story (a story written from women’s perspective, updating the gender identification in history, and its traditional male domination).
-The novel reveals a significant Polish paradox about children in combat, a point of national pride in the discussing the Warsaw Uprising in 1944 that is rejected as cruelty in the context of today's conflicts.
+The novel reveals a significant Polish paradox about children in combat, a point of national pride in discussing the Warsaw Uprising in 1944 that is rejected as cruelty in the context of today's conflicts.
 Chutnik conducts a similar deconstruction of patriotism in her short story Poor Children Look at Poor Adults, part of the anthology Don’t Ask About Poland (AMEA, Liszki 2009).

 The poet and writer Agnieszka Wolny-Hamkało regards Diddums as a 'dramatic appeal for a Poland, which would finally shake off the corpses, guilts and punishments'.
 Literature based on such assumptions stirs up intense controversies, evident in the novel's contradictory reviews.
 Diddums traces a story of revenge in Gołąbki, a village near Warsaw.
 Stefania Mutter informs on two Polish women to the German occupiers, condemning the women to death.
 Half a century later, Stefania's granddaughter Danuta gives birth to Dzidzia, or Diddums, physically deformed and mentally handicapped.

-Considered a shocking story of the Polish national character - complex, naive, even stupid - critics charged the young author with tackling intractable traumas of history, patriarchy, religious hypocrisy.
-The newborn Diddums stands for Poland itself, crippled and demented, yet it is calls for Poles to shake off history's shackles and be born anew, confronting the martyrdom canon with symbolism of the Polish mother.
+Considered a shocking story of the Polish national character – complex, naive, even stupid – critics charged the young author with tackling intractable traumas of history, patriarchy, religious hypocrisy.
+The newborn Diddums stands for Poland itself, crippled and demented, yet it calls for Poles to shake off history's shackles and be born anew, confronting the martyrdom canon with the symbolism of the Polish mother.

 Journalism, and the Women of Warsaw